SheikhKiron/Milestone-5-assignment/README.md

 <b style="font-size: 22px;">🟠🟠 Answer to the question no-4 🟠🟠</b>

-➡ Event Delegation is a technuque in JavaScript where a single event listener is added to a parent element to handle events on its child elements.
+➡ Event Delegation is a technique in JavaScript where a single event listener is added to a parent element to handle events on its child elements.

 ➡ It is useful because it reduces memory usage, simplifies code, and works for dynamically added elements.